jarqprog/ToDo-MVC/README.md

 Works in terminal.

 MVC pattern:

-  \ncontroller takes data from Model, creates own Views (using data module) for varied User actions.
+Controller takes data from Model, creates own Views (using data module) for varied User actions.
-  \ncontroller takes input from User, affects on Model and calls specific View to display result in terminal.
+Controller takes input from User, affects on Model and calls specific View to display result in terminal.

 Start program with main.py file.
 ------------